keithledgerwood/WICLab-guide/03-o365-integration.md

 When assigning a group to an app, you can specify values for app attributes.
 These will override any mapping for those attributes in the app definition.
 If you don't specify any value for an attribute, the mapping in the app definition will be applied instead.

-## Assign Group to Application
+## Assign Group Access to Application

-You can assign a group to an app by assigning the group within the app definition.
+You can assign a group to an app within an app definition.
+This will grant access to the app, and manage the O365 licenses, for all members of the group.

 1. In the **Microsoft Office 365** app definition, select the **Assignments** tab.
 1. Click **Assign**, and then select **Assign to Groups**.